 Try it yourself

 So why not take even just 10 minutes during the work day, perhaps between calls or meetings to practice some simple yoga stretches or breathing exercises at your desk, in a meeting room or out in the fresh air.
 It will help you be healthier, happier and more productive.
 For starters, try the exercises below.
 Let us know how you get on and share any further exercises with us.
-AND if you need help on making healthy practices a habit, check out this blog.

 – Easy breathing